18F/18f.gsa.gov/_posts/2018-01-30-getting-prepared-to-prototype.md

 <figure>
 	<img class="image-shadowed" src="{{ site.baseurl }}/assets/blog/prototype/paid-fam-leave.png" alt="A prototype for paid family leave.
 Top of the screen is light blue with header">
-	<figcaption>An 18F prototype built to<a href="ttps://github.com/18F/Paid-Leave-Prototype">provide technical guidance</a> for the Department of Labor with websites for their Paid Family Medical Leave programs.</figcaption>
+	<figcaption>An 18F prototype built to <a href="https://github.com/18F/Paid-Leave-Prototype">provide technical guidance</a> for the Department of Labor with websites for their Paid Family Medical Leave programs.</figcaption>
 </figure>